joseywalescolt45/systems-engineering/scheduler/sdd.md

 This module performs the following at initialization:
 + Clears request queues (HIGH and LOW priority queues)
 + Clears main buffer
++ Request aircraft and pad information from storage, based on region

 ### Control Loop

-This module will perform the following tasks at 0.2 Hz (every 5 seconds):
+This module will perform the following tasks at 0.2 Hz (every 5 seconds) (FIXME):
 + Read in N entries from the HIGH and LOW priority request buffers, add to main buffer with a timestamp
   + N depends on how quickly we're servicing others
 + Calculate flight plans that best accommodate the requests in the main buffer, given the state of flight plans that are already locked in
-+ Offer these to requesters (customers)
++ Offer/Update these to requesters (customers)

 Every five seconds, the next grouping's requests are added to the main buffer, and flights are recalculated.

+The customer is not shown the exact aircraft, pilot, etc. This allows us to swap these attributes under the hood if better solutions become available.
+The change will only be noticeable to the customer if the new aircraft has a slightly different departure time.

-After 5 minutes without a resolution (selection by a customer), a request is dropped.
+After M minutes without a resolution (selection by a customer), a request is dropped.

 ### Cleanup